Itinerant groups in Europe: Funfair travellers (showmen)

 Showmen (also known as showpeople, showfolk, funfair travellers, travelling showpeople, and the pejorative carnies) are not an ethnic group, but occupational travellers, the members of multi-generational families who own and operate travelling funfairs and circuses, who move around as part of their work.
 These groups formed across Europe, and included the families of travelling markets, funfairs, carnivals, and circuses, which required frequent mobility.
 These groups usually follow a set pattern of yearly nomadism.
 Membership of these groups has, over the years, been drawn from other communities.
 For example, showpeople in Great Britain and Ireland often had a mix of English, Scottish, Welsh, Irish, and/or Traveller (typically Romanichal Traveller and Irish Traveller) heritage.

 As a result, funfair travellers are not defined as an ethnic group themselves, even though they display certain common features, and in some countries (such as the UK) they identify as a cultural group.
 In anthropological and sociological terms, they form a subculture.

 Funfair travellers often sport unique cultures and self-identity, and they tend to be insular, favouring marriage within the community, which results in long lineages and a strong sense of cultural homogeneity.
 For example, the Showman's Guild of Great Britain requires that applicants have a parent from the funfair travelling community.

 Many funfair travellers in the fairground and circus business across Europe have partial Romani heritage, evidenced by significant traces of the Romani language.
 Despite this, the roots, culture, traditions, and identity of showman groups have remained separate from Romani groups.

 Camminanti

-The Camminanti are an ethnic group in Sicily, originating from the end of the 14th century.
+The Camminanti is an ethnic group in Sicily, originating from the end of the 14th century.
 They have historically lived a nomadic life.